PieterPenninckx/resource-management-in-rust/src/an-example-of-providing-a-resource-in-rust.md

 Maybe it's time to let this sink a little, because this illustrates the foundation of Rusts resource management.

-Ok, on to the function that copies data.
+OK, on to the function that copies data.
 As we already noted, this function borrows `source_file` as immutable and `destination_file` as mutable.